momr/cheatsheets-py-gpt/README.md

 **Code Availability**:

-For those interested in the actual code and a deeper dive into the experiment, you can find everything in my GitHub repository.
-(Remember to insert a link to your repo here: <https://github.com/momr/cheatsheets-py-gpt>)
+For those interested in the actual code and a deeper dive into the experiment, you can find everything in my GitHub repository here: <https://github.com/momr/cheatsheets-py-gpt>

 ---